Electric Heating Radiators Timer Thermostat using Raspberry Pi Pico W

 The second project that helped is courtesy of MultiWingSpan, which shows how to use the DS18B20.
 More details at https://www.multiwingspan.co.uk/pico.php?page=wasync

-The final project is courtesy of Microcontrollerslab.com - see https://microcontrollerslab.com/raspberry-pi-pico-ds18b20-web-server-weather-station/.
+The third project is courtesy of Microcontrollerslab.com - see https://microcontrollerslab.com/raspberry-pi-pico-ds18b20-web-server-weather-station/.
 I only really used this as a basis for the web page style.

 To explain my implementation, I used the following files:

-- main.py - this is the main logic file, based on cp_simple.py from getis and code from multiwingspan.
-I've customised this to handle my own needs by changing handle_request function to handle different actions with expected request data and reply with the relevant response data.
+• main.py - this is the main logic file, initially based on cp_simple.py from getis and code from multiwingspan.
+I've since changed it considerably to use the MicroDot web framework.

-- WiFiConnection.py - this is copied from getis repository and is used to make a Wi-Fi connection.
-I've modified it to use secrets.py as only this file contains my personal information.
+• WiFiConnection.py - this is copied from getis repository and is used to make a Wi-Fi connection.
+I've modified it to use secrets.py as only this file contains my personal information, and added hostname support.

-- heating.js - this is the JavaScript file.
+• heating.js - this is the JavaScript file.
 It executes on the client (your desktop or smartphone).
 Again, copied from getis repository but modified with different functions to send the correct XMLHttpRequest and parse the expected response (as JSON) so that the controls / text on the html page is dynamically updated as appropriate.
-This also sets the getStatus function to run every second.
+This also uses SSE to continuously update the status from the heating controller.

 Before using this project, create a file named secrets.py with the following contents: